y3owk1n/dotmd.nvim/README.md

 ```

 You can also use the command `:DotMdPick` to pick or search files in **dotmd.nvim** directories by `type`.
 And it supports the same options.

-Since I am exclusively using `snacks.nvim`, if you need some other picker to be integrated, feel free to help out and send in a PR for it.

 ### Navigate to Previous/Next Nearest `journal` or `todo` File